mobilepadawan/Toastit-JS/README.md

    1. The main main JS file(s) where you declare `Toast-It JS` must be declared as `type="module"`.
    2. We can't use this JS library as a CDN, yet.
 In the upcoming version we'll add this optional feature.

+### CDN alternative
+If you prefer to use the CDN version of `Toastit-JS`, please download the minified version of `toastitv1.0-cdn.js`.
+The CSS file is the same for both JS librares.

 <hr>